natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  *Sample data set*: \\InVEST\\Base_Data\\Freshwater\\precip

+ 2. **Average Annual Reference Evapotranspiration (required).** A GIS raster dataset, with an annual average evapotranspiration value for each cell.
+Reference evapotranspiration is the potential loss of water from soil by both evaporation from the soil and transpiration by healthy alfalfa (or grass) if sufficient water is available.
+The reference evapotranspiration values should be in millimeters.

+ *Name:* File can be named anything, but no spaces in the name and less than 13 characters if an ESRI GRID.
+If a TIF or IMG, the name may be longer.

+ *Format:* Standard GIS raster file (e.g., ESRI GRID, TIF or IMG), with reference evapotranspiration values for each cell.

+ *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\eto

+3. **Root restricting layer depth (required).** A GIS raster dataset with an average root restricting layer depth value for each cell.
+Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
+The root restricting layer depth values should be in millimeters.

+ *Name*: File can be named anything, but no spaces in the name and less than 13 characters if an ESRI GRID.
+If a TIF or IMG, the name may be longer.

+ *Format*: Standard GIS raster file (e.g., ESRI GRID, TIF or IMG), with an average root restricting layer depth in millimeters for each cell.

+ *Sample data set*: \\InVEST\\Base_Data\\Freshwater\\depth_to_root_rest_layer

-3. **Plant Available Water Content (required)**.
+4. **Plant Available Water Content (required)**.
 A GIS raster dataset with a plant available water content value for each cell.
 Plant Available Water Content fraction (PAWC) is the fraction of water that can be stored in the soil profile that is available for plants' use.
 PAWC is a fraction from 0 to 1.

  *Name:* File can be named anything, but no spaces in the name and less than 13 characters  if an ESRI GRID.
 If a TIF or IMG, the name may be longer.

  *Format:* Standard GIS raster file (e.g., ESRI GRID, TIF or IMG), with available water content values for each cell.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\pawc

-4. **Average Annual Reference Evapotranspiration (required).** A GIS raster dataset, with an annual average evapotranspiration value for each cell.
-Reference evapotranspiration is the potential loss of water from soil by both evaporation from the soil and transpiration by healthy alfalfa (or grass) if sufficient water is available.
-The reference evapotranspiration values should be in millimeters.

- *Name:* File can be named anything, but no spaces in the name and less than 13 characters if an ESRI GRID.
-If a TIF or IMG, the name may be longer.

- *Format:* Standard GIS raster file (e.g., ESRI GRID, TIF or IMG), with reference evapotranspiration values for each cell.

- *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\eto

 5. **Land use/land cover (required)**.
 A GIS raster dataset, with an LULC code for each cell.
 The LULC code should be an integer.